Ne0nd0g/merlin-documentation/docs/source/cli/menu/listeners.rst

 Template
 ========

 The Listener Template menu is accessed by issuing the ``use`` command followed by a valid listener type from the Listener Main menu.
 The ``help`` command is used to view available commands for the Listener menu.
 Tab completion can be used at any time to provide the user a list of commands that can be selected.

+View the :doc:`Listeners </cli/listeners>` page for additional information on specific listener configurable options.

 .. code-block:: text